Kevin V. Ryan: U.S. Attorney career and dismissal

 President George W. Bush nominated Ryan as the United States Attorney for the Northern District of California.
 His nomination to was at the recommendation of Joseph P. Russoniello, a previous holder of the office.
 Ryan was confirmed by the United States Senate in July 2002.

 Ryan was part of a controversy relating to the dismissal of nine U.S. Attorneys by Attorney General Alberto Gonzales and announced his resignation in January 2007.
 The Los Angeles Times reported that Ryan was a "loyal Bush supporter" and that the Justice Department fired him primarily out of concern that his poor performance could cause a public relations problem.
 According to the report, Ryan's problems in office were "well documented in legal newspapers" but "Justice officials wanted to keep Ryan on, even as they plotted the firings of other U.S. attorneys."
 Publicly released emails between Justice Department officials suggest that they reluctantly added him to the list of attorneys to be fired due to a Federal judge's threat to obtain and potentially release copies of his "blistering" negative evaluations.

 City of San Francisco

 In 2008, Ryan was hired by San Francisco Mayor Gavin Newsom to be his criminal justice advisor to address San Francisco's rising homicide rates.
-He resigned in December 2009.
+He resigned from the position in December 2009.